openneuropet/PET2BIDS/matlab/Readme.md

 ## Dependencies

-We use the [niftiwrite](https://se.mathworks.com/help/images/ref/niftiwrite.html) from the Matlab image processing toolbox.
+We use the [niftiwrite](https://se.mathworks.com/help/images/ref/niftiwrite.html) from the Matlab image processing toolbox, which is only need to convert ecat files.
 The jsonwrite function is distributed here, taken from [json.io](https://github.com/gllmflndn/JSONio).
+There are no other dependencies.

 ## Configuration